I am a curator at the National Library of Scotland

 M.A. in Literature, Culture and Modernity, Queen Mary University of London (QMUL)

 , ed. by Patrick Hart, Dora Petherbridge & Valerie Kennedy.
-Forthcoming with Edinburgh University Press, Autumn 2020.
+Edinburgh University Press, 2020

 ‘Why (Not) Theatre?
-Stage, Screen, and Streaming in a Pandemic’, in Why Theatre?
+Stage, Screen, and Streaming in a Pandemic’, in Why the Theatre

 [with Dora Petherbridge], ‘The Eye of a Stranger: Henrietta Liston’s Turkish Journals